healeycodes/roll-your-own-analytics/README.md

 ### Roll Your Own Analytics ~ https://healeycodes.github.io/dashboard.html

 This is a complete website analytics service with extensive data visualization.
 On the server-side it uses Node.js and Sequelize.
 By default the database is SQLite.

-Keep track of daily, weekly, and monthly stats about unique visitors, page views, referral links, time spent per page, bounce rate and more!
+Keep track of unique visitors, page views, referrals, time spent per page, bounce rate and more!

 ![alt text](https://raw.githubusercontent.com/healeycodes/roll-your-own-analytics/master/public/img/demo.png "Dashboard image one")